odoo/odoo/doc/reference/views.rst

     ``width_factor`` (for ``editable``)
         the column relative width (as the layout is fixed) ``width`` (for ``editable``)
-        the column width (as the layout is fixed)
+        the column width (as the layout is fixed).
+It is a string describing the width css property, such as '100px'.

     .. note:: if the list view is ``editable``, any field attribute from the :ref:`form view <reference/views/form>` is also valid and will